 To apply minification in Breeze, go to BASIC OPTIONS and check all the boxes for HTML, CSS, JS, Inline JS, and Inline CSS.

-Besides minification, render blocking CSS should also be avoided.
+Besides minification, render-blocking CSS should also be avoided.
 Render blocking CSS can slow down the web page from being rendered properly.
 To prevent this; use less number of CSS files and try to combine a few in one if possible.

 To apply grouping in Breeze, go to ADVANCED OPTIONS and check both the boxes in front of Group files to enable grouping of CSS and JS files.

-Over the time database gets clogged with unnecessary tables and data from different plugins.
+Over time the database gets clogged with unnecessary tables and data from different plugins.
 This clutter can slow down the response time of your server.
 Regular clean up of database can speed up your WordPress site as there will be fewer queries to run and a database will be less crowded.

 If you using Breeze as your caching plugin, then you can find a number of options to optimize your database inside Database tab of the plugin.
 You may either select all the options or choose only the selected ones by checking the box in front of it.